iluvcapra/wavinfo/README.md

 # wavinfo

-The `wavinfo` package allows you to probe WAVE files and extract extended metadata, with an emphasis on production metadata.
+The `wavinfo` package allows you to probe WAVE and [RF64/WAVE files][eburf64] and extract extended metadata, with an emphasis on production metadata.

 `wavinfo` reads: